CumulusNetworks/docs/content/cumulus-netq-48/Monitor-Operations/Monitor-Adaptive-Routing.md

 {{</notice>}}

-- Must enable RoCE lossless mode on the switch
+## Requirements

+To gather adaptive routing data, you must have the following:

+- {{<exlink url="https://docs.nvidia.com/networking-ethernet-software/cumulus-linux/Layer-1-and-Switch-Ports/Quality-of-Service/RDMA-over-Converged-Ethernet-RoCE/" text="RoCE lossless mode">}} enabled
-- To display queue histograms, you must enable and configure ASIC monitoring.
+- To display queue histograms, you must configure the {{<kb_link latest="cl" url="Monitoring-and-Troubleshooting/ASIC-Monitoring.md" text="ASIC monitoring service">}}
 - Queue histogram collection for NetQ agent should be enabled.
 Note that it is by default enabled – if no explicit configuration is specified.

 ## Adaptive Routing Commands